 Tashi Deleg House Samye Ling, the oldest Buddhist centre in Scotland.
 Summer’s end brings a breeze that blows the leaves from the trees.
 Flurries of light rain precede a heavy, slanting downpour that drenches in 5 minutes the clothes that you wear.

-The room we’re staying in has been refurbished with milk chocolate coloured walls and a desk fixed to the wall with a shelf above and an expensive silver angle poise lamp.
-The room is pristine and from the window looks out to the café and the White Esk beyond fed by swiftly flowing Clerkhill Burn.
+The room we’re staying in has been refurbished with milk chocolate coloured walls and a desk fixed to the wall with a shelf above and on it an expensive silver angle poise lamp.
+The room is pristine and from the window looks out to the café and the White Esk beyond fed by the swiftly flowing Clerkhill Burn.
 On the bed I have my own pillow.
-There’s something not appealing about using a pillow on which possibly hundreds of heads have lain.
+(There’s something not appealing about using a pillow on which possibly hundreds of heads have lain and dreampt.)

 My sleep in deep and full of dreams, none of which I can recall.
-Woke several times to the sound of rain.
+Woke several times comfortable to the pattering of rain on the window.

-Fulmaya is attending the Drupchen Puja, a ten-day meditation retreat but she can do only two days.
-This gives me time to wander about a bit and take some photographs, some of which I’ll convert to black and white/sepia for a photography assignment.
+My wife is attending the Drupchen Puja, a ten-day meditation retreat but she can do only two days.
+This gives me time to wander about a bit and take some photographs, some of which I’ll convert to black and white/sepia for interest.
 I plan to help David in the kitchen this afternoon.
-He’s the official soup maker and he knows his stuff.
-Making soup is a learning process: he has his ‘secrets’ like putting the onions in first and slowly frying in vegetable corn oil; adding herbs towards the end of the cooking; using celery at the beginning.
+He’s the official soup-maker and he knows his stuff.
+Making soup is a learning process: he has his ‘secrets’ some of which are putting the onions in first and slowly frying in vegetable corn oil; adding herbs towards the end of the cooking; using celery at the beginning.

 At 10.30 I still haven’t done my Chi Gong but after a longish very hot shower I feel relaxed and calm.

 Last night read Carol Dweck’s ideas about the malleability of mindset.

 Whether human qualities are things that can be cultivated or things that are carved in stone…